deepti699/TIP-GENERATOR/README.md

 # TIP-GENERATOR
-this set of code generates a tip!!
+this set of code tells who should pay the bill!!

 this is used to predict who pays the bill!!